Provision of programming and procedural support to the Senate.

 Production of the Senate Order of Business

-Secretariat services to the Selection of Bills Committee
+Secretariat support to the Selection of Bills Committee

 Processing of legislation and preparation of supporting documentation